kristianholdhus/ccb-developer-test-server/README.md

 - **Implement better customer facing error messages**: The service currently outputs raws errors on failure.
 Better error handling is needed for expected failures related to bad REST parameters and inputs from clients.
 - **Unit tests**: The service doesn't have tests.
 Setting up tests for the service will require initializing an in-memory DB and initializing with test data.
 - **Support for SSL connections**: The service does not support SSL connection termination.
-- **Authentication**: The service has no implementation of authentication / authorization.
+- **Authentication / Authorization**: The service has no implementation of authentication / authorization.
 - **Request throttling**: The service has no implementation of request throttling to guard against Denial-of-service attacks.
 - **Separation of DB and Service**: Under production, the DB and service should be able to scale independantly.
 Presently the docker-compose file starts up both on the same host.
 - **Query plan optimization**: The API for retrieving Films (in bulk) queries a MySQL VIEW.
 This is a little suboptimal as it joins against tables that contain data which is not included in the results.